JamesCWeber/PWC-Power-BI-Project-Part-3-Diversity-Dashboard/README.md

 # Diversity Dashboard (PWC Power BI Project Part 3)
 ![Introductory Picture](Diversity_Pic.png)
 ## Introduction
 This dashboard is final part of a project from the [PwC Power BI micro-internship](https://www.theforage.com/simulations/pwc-ch/power-bi-cqxg) hosted by Forage.
-Pricewaterhouse Coopers International Limited (PwC) is a multinational professional services brand of firms that specializs in auditing and tax and business consulting.
+Pricewaterhouse Coopers International Limited (PwC) is a multinational professional services brand of firms that specializes in auditing and tax and business consulting.

 In this task, the Human Resources department for PhoneNow, a fictional telecom company, has tasked me to construct a dashboard about gender balance.
 The purpose of creating the dashboard is to help identify issues that may cause gender inbalance at the executive level.